Ultramann/Numeric-Python-Intro/README.md

 array([3, 4, 5, 6, 7, 8])
 ```

-One final thing to note about broadcasting is that many of NumPy's functions, not just built-in operations can be broadcast.
+One final thing to note about broadcasting is that many of NumPy's functions, beyond just built-in operations, can be broadcast.
 We'll be seeing this and broadcasting in higher dimensions later in the tutorial.
 If you'd like to know more about broadcasting click the above link to NumPy's documentation.

 Now let's look at an algorithm, k-means, to serve as a medium for observing a need for NumPy and then its power.